subsetpark/subsetpark/posts/nim_python.md

 scratch.nim(14, 14) Error: type mismatch: got (Chicken) but expected 'Farmer = object'
 ```

 So that's a limitation.
 That is probably going to be your first indication that *types are not classes*.
 In fact, if you have a function in your program that *might* return a `Cow`, and *might* return a `Chicken`, depending on some factor not known at compile time (the contents of a text file, maybe, or a random number), then maybe they are actually the *same type*.
-Maybe when you boil them down to the actual structure of their data, they're the same; maybe it's just the behavior that differs.
+Maybe when you boil them down to the actual structure of their data, and where they're used, they're the same; maybe it's just the behavior that differs.
 In Python we would use a class to implement this, but we don't need to do that in Nim.

 In Python we are used to setting up a bunch of classes in order to concretize our domain; if we have three types of thing (three "nouns"), we'll make three classes.
 Type-safe programming asks us to think a little more rigorously about the ontology of our application.
 It's not just a matter of laying out the objects that we think make up our domain; do our procedures reflect that ontology as well?